datawire/edgey-corp-java/README.md

 ## Previewing Changes with a Friend or Colleague

 You will need to login before generating a preview link with Ambassador Telepresence.
-Let's try this now, and set up a new intercept with the dataprocessingnodeservice:
+Let's try this now, and set up a new intercept with the data-processing-service-java:

 ```
 telepresence login